Darwin Island & Wolf Island

 Population: zero (uninhabited)

-Darwin is the northern-most island of the Galapagos archipelago, located more than 100 miles to the north-west of Isabela island.
-The whole island is in fact an extinct volcano thought to have formed from the ocean floor sometime between 400,000 and 1.6 million years ago.
+Darwin Island is the northernmost landfall of the Galapagos archipelago, located more than 100 miles to the northwest of Isabela Island.
+Darwin Island is in fact an extinct volcano thought to have formed from the ocean floor sometime between 400,000 and 1.6 million years ago.

 English Name: Wenman